Oxnard Water offers a variety of educational programs to teach your children about our most precious resource – water.

 Free K-6 Science School Assemblies in Oxnard

 As part of educating children regarding the importance of water conservation, Shows That Teach is offering Free science – based assemblies to K – 6th graders to schools located within the Oxnard water service area.
-These educational assemblies use music, humor and audience participation to engage and teach K – 6th grade students about water.
-The material is curriculum-based, with hands-on science projects ready for teachers to use in the classrooms.

-The assembly program teaches K-6 students about…
+students about water.
+The assembly program teaches K-6 students about:

 - The value of water